SereDef/seredef.github.io/_pages/about.md

 ### If you have time for background stories...
 Bit of an artsy kid, grown up in the middle-of-nowhere Italian South, with the (questionable) blessing of little-to-no entertainment, which got me very excited about literature and philosophy.
-So I ended up studying Psychology in my Bachelor.
-Those undergrad years were the breading ground for the two passions that still get me going today: one was statistics and the other was the brain. \
+I ended up studying Psychology in my Bachelor, and those undergrad years were the breading ground for the two passions that still get me going today: one was **statistics** and the other was the **brain**. \
 So I got my hands on a scholarship and headed all the way to Amsterdam where I specialized in Neuroscience.
-There I met machine learning for the first time and - like anybody else in early 2010s - I was hooked. \
+There I met **machine learning** for the first time and - like anybody else in early 2010s - I was hooked. \
 My first data projects were all about applying these new ML techniques to brain time-series data, first in Amsterdam (MRI) and then in Cambridge (EEG).
 I then moved on to Rotterdam where I started whole new PhD adventure.
-I specialized further in Epidemiology and learned a great deal about Causal Inference.
+I specialized further in **Epidemiology** and learned a great deal about **causal inference**.
 I also really grew my data analysis arsenal with exciting new techniques, questions and datasets (such as clinical and genomic data). \
-I currently work as a Data Scientist / Research Software Engineer for the Erasmus Medical Center.
+I currently work as a **Data Scientist** / **Research Software Engineer** for the Erasmus Medical Center.

 Latest projects
 ======